PeteW/TfsPivotViewer/README.md

 ### Installation
 * Copy the TfsVisualizer dll to the bin of your web site
-* Register the http handler like below:
+* Register the http handler like below (this is a handler registration for integrated pipeline mode):

 ```xml